hide1939/kakeibo/README.md

-# about this app
+# About
-- This is my original kakeibo app.
-I made this to make my skills and knowledges up.
+- This is my original kakeibo(household expenses) app.
+I made this to make my skills and knowledges about programming, gcp and some other services up.

-# Laravel8.x memo
+# Laravel8.x note
 - routing
 how to write routing
 Route::get('/regist', [RegistController::class, 'create']);

 - factory
-how to write routing
+how to write factory
 User::factory()->create();

-# technical memo
+# Technical note

 ## How to deploy this app to GKE
-- before making some files, setup some infrastructures on GCP
+- before making some manifest files, setup some infrastructures on GCP
-    - Look this!
+    - basically, look this
         - https://cloud.google.com/kubernetes-engine/docs/quickstart?hl=ja
     - cluster
         - gcloud container clusters create cluster-name --num-nodes=1